Food Safety Training Requirements

 To comply with California Law, every retail food facility must ensure that:

-- All employees involved in the preparation, storage or service of food in a food facility must obtain a food handler card
+- All other employees involved in the preparation, storage or service of food in a food facility must obtain a Food Handler Card

-The certified person can be the owner, manager, chef, cook or any employee responsible for safe food handling and who may insure that other employees use proper food handling techniques.
+The certified person (Certification Candidate) can be the owner, manager, chef, cook or any employee responsible for safe food handling and who may insure that other employees use proper food handling techniques.

+The San Francisco Department of Public Health provides a 5-hour training to prepare Certification Candidates to take the certification exam.
 The intensive all-day training covers: the causes of food poisoning and ways to prevent it, time and temperature controls, cross contamination, cleaning and sanitizing, and pest control.
-Participation in the training does not guarantee passing of the exam.

 Food Handler Cards

 California law requires all individuals involved in the preparation, storage or service of food in a food facility to obtain a food handler card after taking a food safety training course and passing an exam.
-For a list of certified organizations that can provide the food handler training program, click here (pdf).
+ANSI Accrediation maintains a list of certified organizations that can provide the food handler training program.

 Letter to operators about food handler cards - English | Spanish | Chinese (pdf)